sl5net/autocivP/README.md

 ## Planned Features

 - change the polar_sea time slices to other minues (e.g. from 15 to 5 Minutes)
+- maybe rename it this mod to ProCommandLine with Symbold ♇ (PLine)
+- maybe move it to gitlab

 ## Limitations